matthew-k-yee/project1/README.md

 WIREFRAME:
 -- attached on GitHub.
+-- original wireframe, was the initial proposal for the game.
+-- remaster wireframe, was the the wireframe used to build the game.

 DESCRIPTION:
 -- The game built is inspired by Rock, Paper, Scissors.
 DRIP FLIP BRICK SKIP SICK, is a modern